37.5 hours per week

 • Must possess strong written and oral communication skills, and have computer knowledge.

 • Experience working with low-income families, knowledge of agencies and services available to address the needs of families in Onondaga County.

-• Possess strong self starting skills and compassion for clients.
+• Possess strong self-starting skills and compassion for clients.

-• Preschool child development experience also preferred.
+• Preschool child development experience helpful.